-This slender 22-mile peninsula stretches along shoreline views of the Grand Traverse Bay, acres of cherry orchards, eight wineries (plus rows of healthy, flourishing vines) and fresh farm to table fare from restaurants such as Mission Table and the Boathouse.
-Old Mission is also home to actress Amy Smart and model and carpenter Carter Oosterhouse and their winery, Bonobo Winery.
-Spend a day on a wine tour or take a drive and watch the sun set over glittering water and rows of vines.
-At the end of the peninsula don’t miss the Mission Point Lighthouse—from 1870 to 1933 it guided mariners to safety, but now it’s a great place to get a glimpse into the past.
+This slender, 22-mile peninsula stretches along the shoreline with views of Grand Traverse Bay, acres of cherry orchards, 11 wineries and fresh farm-to-table fare from restaurants such as Mission Table and Boathouse.
+Spend a day on a Traverse City wine tour or take a drive and watch the sunset over glittering water and rows of grape vines.
+At the end of the peninsula don’t miss Mission Point Lighthouse.
+The light guided mariners to safety from 1870 to 1933, and now it’s a popular spot for beachgoers and hikers.

-Recently named the No. 1 theater on the list of the “10 Best Movie Theaters in the World” by TheCredits.org, the renovated State Theatre is located in the heart of downtown Traverse City.
-It’s not a surprise either, built in 1916, the State is today owned and operated by the Traverse City Film Festival.
-People come to the State for the complete experience: friendly volunteers, comfy seats, the amazing starry ceiling, crunchy popcorn, inexpensive ticket prices, interesting movies and engaging events.
-It’s become a community gathering point since it reopened in 2007.
-Enjoy 25 cent matinees, Friday Night Flicks, live events via satellite, premieres, community events (like that one time Lil BUB came to town!) and much more!
+Named No. 1 on the list of “10 Best Movie Theaters in the World” by TheCredits.org, the renovated State Theatre is located in the heart of downtown Traverse City.
+Built in 1916, The State is owned and operated by the Traverse City Film Festival.
+It’s known for its friendly volunteers, comfy seats, starry ceiling and affordable ticket prices.
+Enjoy 25-cent matinees, Friday Night Flicks, live events via satellite, premieres, community events and much more.

-Regardless of the season, Traverse City probably has a festival for you.
+Pick a season to visit, any season, and Traverse City will have an event for you.
 A few highlights include …

 - The National Cherry Festival